 A free presentation for teachers is provided.
 The presentation includes a slide showing how the ancient Egyptians represented fractions using hieroglyphics, which could be used for extension work.
 Additionally, learners could write and solve maths problems using hieroglyphics.

-This fun activity will test students’ maths abilities as it challenges children to think about the value of numbers, rather than just processing stated values.
+This pratical and engaging activity will test students’ maths abilities as it challenges children to think about the value of numbers, rather than just processing stated values.

 An understanding of numbers is vital for engineers to solve lots of interesting problems.
 For example, factories need to know the quantity of materials in order to make their products and farmers need to know how much food to produce.

-By the end of this engaging activity students will know what Hieroglyphics are, they will be able to use Hieroglyphics to represent numbers of values up to 10,000,000 and they will be able to carry out basic numeracy functions.
+By the end of this exercise students will know what Hieroglyphics are, they will be able to use Hieroglyphics to represent numbers of values up to 10,000,000 and they will be able to carry out basic numeracy functions.

-All activity sheets and supporting resources are free to download and are fully editable, so you can tailor them to your students’ and your schools’ needs.
+All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your students’ and your schools’ needs.